-British Council Turkey and Beats by Girlz Turkey launched an open call for ‘My City, My Voice’ for women artists in Turkey, as part of the ‘Women Power in Culture’ programme.
+British Council Turkey and Beats by Girlz Turkey have launched ‘My City, My Voice’ project for women artists in Turkey, as part of the ‘Women Power in Culture’ programme.

 The British Council have initiated a three-year programme in 2017 ‘Women and Leadership in Arts and Culture’ with the purpose to support and work with the women professionals in creative sectors, women artists and actors working on the field of gender equality.
 The British Council also believes that gender equality and women’s empowerment are crucial to creating inclusive, open and prosperous societies and have a multiplier effect in all areas that accelerate sustainable development.

 In this context, Women of the World Festival (WOW) was held digitally for the first time in Turkey on 5-6-7 March 2020.
 WOW Istanbul Festival is unique in bringing together the arts and culture sector with civil society to celebrate women and create new collaborations to address women’s issues, based on the power of the arts to create new ways of seeing the world and new and inclusive forums for reflection and dialogue.
 It is a platform to share the stories and voices of women through music, performance, video, discussion and debate.
 Reaching an audience of more than three million, WOW Festival Istanbul will take place for the second time in March 2022.